March 6, 2023

 First, about your books.
 Have any of your republican colleagues read any of them?
 And, if so, how many would commit to an open dialogue on the merit of the content?
 I permeate this question because of the "State of our Nation" as I search for optimism in a deteriorating democracy.
 My intentions are productive discussions without degradation or victorious fanaticism to be the money maker.
 Combative dialogue is not a means to a constructive end.

 It's no secret that fear has become reflective of the unspoken truth.
 With dominance and hatred being the bottleneck.
-It's modern-day warfare, as appose to the "Preamble to the Constitution," "We the people."
-The fear of being humiliated if you don't go along with a lie by the power of one person seems to resonate in the Republican Party.
+It's modern-day warfare, as opposed to the "Preamble to the Constitution," "We the people."
+The fear of being humiliated if you don't go along with a lie by the power of one person resonates in the Republican Party.
 The indignation was amplified auspiciously in the 2016 presidential primary.

 This letter and book be sent to you in the form of a request for you to read and respond in kind.
 I am not a writer or politician.
 Just a senior citizen who has been around the block a few times, with the anthology, heart of hearts "Instincts" together with genuine intentions from "The Seat of my Soul," searching for a solution in a divided nation.
 Our democracy is in peril.
 We should not fight hate with hate.
 Elected officials need to demonstrate bipartisanship.
 And not use the power of position to divide us further. i.e., A committed liar is seated in a chamber of legislation.
 Some members of Congress are wearing AR-15 assault rifle pins even after an insurrection—speaker of the House releasees Capitol riot footage to a motivator of hate.
 Even deeper, an elected official is calling for a national divorce.
 "Arbitrary power is most easily established on the ruins of liberty abused to licentiousness," A quote by George Washington to the states, May 9, 1793.

 Democrats constantly speak of reaching across the aisle.
 In the business world, the need for fellowship is essential, the meeting of the minds by arbitration when parties cannot agree when money is at stake.
 There's partisanship when you pay a person a penny when the cost of living is a dime while the rich are making a dollar paying little to no taxes.
-It is one of the biggest reasons for urban decay, PEONAGE.
-When fear is induced by enacting laws based on race, sexuality, the control of a woman’s right to birth control and abortion, etcetera, etc., I call it psychological warfare.
+It is one of the biggest reasons for urban decay.
+PEONAGE on a legal scale.
+When fear is induced by enacting laws based on race, sexuality, the control of a women’s right to birth control and abortion, etcetera, etc., I call it psychological warfare.
 When a people's history is forbidden, or should I say under forbidden learning, with the assertion of teaching privileged children to hate themselves.
-It's PRIVILEGED INDOCTINATION by omitting the eradication of the past.
+It's PRIVILEGED INDOCTINATION by omitting, the eradication of the past.
 The 3Ps of modern-day slavery which will lead to the fall of our democracy.

 “Nothing to fear, but fear itself,” a phrase from the 1933 inaugural address of Franklin D Roosevelt.
-Fear united the country in those times, which now divides.
+Fear that united the country in those times, now on the inside divides us.
 From the beginning, fear has always been used as a means of control.
 In your book, your sister's words spoke of your father's fear of driving.
 In America, for the black man, fear has always been present while trying to maintain the dignity of a man.
 Besides driving, the fear of walking, jogging, or just being in the wrong place at the wrong time while black.
 Something I developed early in life.
 In my youth, I was taught by my mother how to act around white folks for my safety.
 Fear was instilled in me when Emmett Till was lynched; I was eleven.
-This is from a 78-year-old citizen to you, a lawmaker, saying: a deaf ear to history will not solve this country's problem.
-Carrie Nichols beating in Memphis was a shot in the arm for me.
+This is from a 79-year-old citizen to you, a lawmaker, saying: a deaf ear to history will not solve this country's problem.
+Tyre Nichols’ death in Memphis by police was a shot in the arm for me.
 Ironically, while stationed at the Naval Training Center near Memphis in the early 70s, the police stopped me on many occasions.
-One time I went to jail.
-There was a beating.
-The judge didn't listen, and I'll leave it at that.
+One time there was a beating, I went to jail.
+The judge, under a speedy trial, the very next morning, didn't listen, and I'll leave it at that.
 Two things were in the balance: "My life and my Naval career."
-Guidance Against the Odds speaks for millions who have navigated the minefields, where the system wholes dominion over destiny.
-I have 39 more years of living, which could be another book I could write.
+Guidance Against the Odds speaks for millions who have steered the minefields, where the system wholes dominion over destiny.
+Post my naval career, I have 39 more years of living, which could be another book navigating the swamps of inequity.
 Different places, different times, but with replicating scenarios.
-As the saying goes, "You can't make this stuff up."
+As the saying goes, "you can't make this stuff up."

-I'll end this letter with three questions: Why did the chicken cross the road?
-To get to the other side.
+I'm ending this letter with three questions: Why did the chicken cross the road?
+Parenthetically to get to the other side.
 So why wouldn't a politician reach across the aisle in a democracy?
 The answer should not be paradoxical in seeking a cordial conversation.
-And why would I, a nonwriter, produce a website, write a book, and continue to write blogs unanswered for seven years?
-My response to the third is that I love my country and because I believe in WOKE.
-Because "I can't breathe," and through the grace of God, I need to be heard as a man.
+And why would I, a nonwriter, produce a website, write a book, and continue to write blogs unanswered for nine years?
+My response to the third is that I love my country, and because I believe in WOKE.
+Because "I can't breathe" and through the grace of God, there is a need in me to be heard as a man.
 And in the words of Rodney King, “Why can’t we all just get along?”
 I pray you will read my book and harmoniously post a convivial response or at least respond in kind.

 God Bless!